-Editor’s Note: There has been a lot of discussion online in recent weeks about an article in Nature that argued for eliminating the use of statistical significance.
+Editor’s Note: There has been a lot of discussions online in recent weeks about an article in Nature that argued for eliminating the use of statistical significance.
 Needless to say, while some of the online discussion was sympathetic to the authors, it also aroused vehement disagreement among many.
 My friend Joel Rubinson recently posted some thoughtful comments about the original article in his personal blog, and with his kind permission, we reprint it below.

 The premise: we should abandon stat testing and embrace uncertainty!